 The Daaga’ Award reflects our belief that communities are healthier when Native values are alive and traditional skills are prized-such as beadwork, artwork, hunting, and trapping.
 Programs that integrate the spiritual, social, and economic needs of our people make us all stronger.
 The proposed projects should support the values of the Daaga’ Awards, which include contributing to the healing that lies within the local people, utilizing the strength of traditional values, and encouraging programs that integrate spiritual, social and economic needs of the communities.

 Proposals may be granted up to $3,000 per funding period.
 The awarded amount is dependent on the number of proposals received and the need of the program as described in the application and supporting materials.
 Applicants may not always receive the full $3,000.
 For this reason, Daaga’ should be considered supplemental funding and not be the only support sought when funding a program.

-In February 2016, the shareholder relations committee approved $38,000 in grants for 12 Interior organizations.
-The following are the recipients of the 2015 Daaga’ Awards:
+In February 2017, the shareholder relations committee approved grants for 12 Interior organizations.
+The following are the recipients of the 2017 Daaga’ Awards:

-To Learn more about the Daaga’ Fund, please contact:
+To Learn more about the Daaga’ Fund or for questions regarding the application, please contact:

 Tel: (907) 459-2085 (Fairbanks)

 Tel: (888) 478-4755 (toll-free)